You’ll be desperate to get your hands on these special edition UGG boots | Marie Claire

-Regardless of where you normally stand on UGGs, I think you’re going to love their new collection.
+Regardless of where you normally stand on UGG boots, I think you’re going to love their new collection.

 First debuted on the SS21 catwalk during London Fashion Week in September 2020 (see below), the Molly Goddard x UGG collaboration is finally live, and it’s as fabulous as I remember.